eventmachine/eventmachine/docs/GettingStarted.md

       end
     end

-is the whole implementation of our echo server.
+Is the implementation of our echo server.
 We define a class that inherits from {EventMachine::Connection}
-and defines a handler (aka callback) for one event: when we receive some data from a client.
+and a handler (aka callback) for one event: when we receive data from a client.

-EventMachine handles connection setup for us, fetches data for us and passes it to the handler we define, {EventMachine::Connection#receive_data}.
+EventMachine handles the connection setup, receiving data and passing it to our handler, {EventMachine::Connection#receive_data}.

-Then we implement our protocol logic, which in case of Echo protocol is pretty trivial: we send back whatever we receive.
+Then we implement our protocol logic, which in the case of Echo is pretty trivial: we send back whatever we receive.
-To do so, we use {EventMachine::Connection#send_data} method.
+To do so, we're using {EventMachine::Connection#send_data}.